jaesu968/AppointmentPlanner/README.md

     *   View a list of all saved contacts.
 *   **Appointments Page (`/appointments`)**
     *   Schedule new appointments with a title, date, and time.
+    *   The form validates that the appointment title is not empty before submitting.
     *   Associate appointments with an existing contact from a dropdown list.
     *   View a list of all upcoming appointments.